 - How to obtain data about a customer (a “data subject” request)

 - How to update data about a customer (a “data update” request)

 - How to delete a customer's data (a “right to be forgotten” request)

-Our teams are planning the necessary features for you to fulfil these requests from within the Mobi2Go admin in future, without needing to initially contact our support team.
+Our teams are planning the necessary features for you to fulfil these requests from within the Mobi2Go admin portal in future, without needing to initially contact our Support team.

 We’re reviewing our security

 Trust and Security is critical to Mobi2Go.
 We’ve already reviewed our incident response procedure in case of a data breach, and we’ll be publishing details of our product security.